 Designing reactive web and mobile applications involves a series of deliberate actions that try to preempt and solve issues people encounter when using your web or mobile applications.
-Responsive design, on the other hand, is an approach that ensures content on web pages render properly on devices with different screens sizes, form factors, and on different browsers.
+Responsive design, on the other hand, is an approach that ensures content on web pages renders properly on devices with different screen sizes, and form factors and on different browsers.

 The main difference between these two approaches to design is that responsive design uses methods that allow content to adapt to various screen sizes and device form factors, while reactive design uses techniques to design products that always feel fast and responsive to user input and interaction.

 Below are 10 tips for better reactive design, along with some examples of companies doing it the right way.
 Use these tips to design products that absolutely delight your users.

 Don’t interrupt a user unless absolutely necessary.
 When additional content is loaded as a page renders, ensure the user interface still remains stable and usable.